Page created on April 28, 2021. Last updated on April 19, 2022 at 12:55

-Patients with chronic bronchitis usually have productive cough and oedema, while patients with emphysema usually don’t have either.
+Patients with chronic bronchitis usually have productive cough and oedema, while patients with emphysema usually don’t have either but have more pronounced dyspnoea.
 Chronic bronchitis patients are usually characterised by the “blue bloater” phenotype, while emphysema patients are usually characterised by the “pink puffer” phenotype.

 People with COPD may experience acute worsening of their symptoms, called exacerbations, explained later.

 Spirometry is required for diagnosis, as COPD is defined as a FEV1/FVC ratio of < 0,70 after administration of a bronchodilator.
 A baseline spirometry is performed, after which the patient is administered a bronchodilator followed by another spirometry.

 The bronchodilator test is performed to distinguish COPD from bronchial asthma.
 If the FEV1 improves more than 12% after bronchodilator, bronchial asthma is diagnosed.

 The goal of the treatment is to reduce symptoms and to reduce risk of disease progression, exacerbations, and mortality.
 The medical treatment depends on the GOLD stage.